micahwoods/atcweb3/content/post/organic-material-accumulates-faster-when-soil-om-is-lower/index.md

 The organic matter accumulation rate decreases as the greens age.
 That's to be expected.
 The organic matter content of the top inch of the putting greens also increase with age of the green.

 By calculating what would be expected to happen to the organic matter content of the top inch of the green with the addition of topdressing sand, and then accounting for how the organic matter does change on average, it is possible to make a chart like the one below.
-This shows that when the organic matter content of the top inch is at a low level, the net OM accumulation rate is expected to be more than
+This shows that when the organic matter content of the top inch is kept at around 2%, for example, the net OM accumulation rate in that zone is expected to be about twice what it would be if the OM were at 4%.

 {{< figure src="accum_om.png" >}}

+The implication of this is that the very process of making greens younger, by adding sand, and by reducing organic matter, appears to inherently increase the organic material accumulation rate at the surface of those same greens.